 ANJAP has completed its mill facilities on September 2016.
 The mill currently has a production capacity of 1,250 tonnes of dry starch per month, which will eventually be expanded to 2,500 tonnes per month.
 Currently, ANJAP uses biomass and coal-fired power plant.
 In line with the environmentally-friendly operation principle, the Company is planning to build a biogas power plant to gradually reduce the use of coal and diesel as energy sources.

 ANJAP has two brands of sago palm products.
-Sapapua for retail market available in 1 kg and Pati Alam for industry.
+Sapapua for retail market available in 500 gram and Pati Alam for industry.